kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 **Case B**   338 470 558 426 733 539 240 628 517
 ==========   === === === === === === === === ===

 Fisher's insight was to create one long vector of these outcomes (length of vector = :math:`n_A + n_B`) and randomly assign "A" to :math:`n_A` of the values and "B" to :math:`n_B` of the values.
 One can show that there are :math:`\dfrac{(n_A + n_B)!}{n_A! n_B!}` possible combinations.
-For example, if :math:`n_A=8` and :math:`n_B = 9`, then the number of unique ways to split these 17 experiments into 2 groups of 8 (A) and 9 (B) is 24310 ways.
-E.g. one way is: BABB ABBA ABAB BAAB, so assign the experimental values accordingly [B=254, A=440, B=501, B=368, A=697, etc].
+For example, if :math:`n_A=8` and :math:`n_B = 9`, then the number of unique ways to split these 17 experiments into two groups of 8 (A) and 9 (B) is 24,310 ways.
+For example, one way is BABB ABBA ABAB BAAB, and you would therefore assign the experimental values accordingly (B = 254, A = 440, B = 501, B = 368, A = 697, etc.).

-Only one of the 24310 sequences will correspond to the actual data printed in the above table, while all the other realizations are possible, they are fictitious.
-We do this, because the null hypothesis is that there is no difference between A and B. Values in the table could have come from either system.
+Only one of the 24,310 sequences will correspond to the actual data printed in the above table.
+Although all the other realizations are possible, they are fictitious.
+We do this because the null hypothesis is that there is no difference between A and B. Values in the table could have come from either system.

-So for each of the 24310 realizations we calculate the difference of the averages between A and B, :math:`\overline{y}_A - \overline{y}_B`, and plot a histogram of these differences.
-This is :ref:`shown below <DOE-fig-randomization-one-factor>`, together with a vertical line showing the actual realization in the table.
-There are 4956 permutations that had a greater difference than the one actually realized, i.e. 79.6% of the other combinations had a smaller value.
+So for each of the 24,310 realizations, we calculate the difference of the averages between A and B, :math:`\overline{y}_A - \overline{y}_B`, and plot a histogram of these differences.
+This is :ref:`shown below <DOE-fig-randomization-one-factor>`, together with a vertical line indicating the actual realization in the table.
+There are 4956 permutations that had a greater difference than the one actually realized; that is, 79.6% of the other combinations had a smaller value.

-Had we used a formal test of differences where we pool the variances, we will find a :math:`z`-value of 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom is 79.3%.
+Had we used a formal test of differences where we pooled the variances, we would have found a :math:`z`-value of 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom, would be 79.3%.
 See how close they agree?

 ..
 Future improvement: superimpose the t-distribution on top of the histogram (scaled).
 E.g. see BHH(v1) page 97